lsst-sitcom/sitcomtn-025/index.rst

       - Report on their status, limitations, and where their current requirements may need to be expanded to cover any increase in scope
       - Tools which were considered but found to be inadequate must also be reported

-Content for this section is found in the `original presentation givent to stakeholders <https://docs.google.com/presentation/d/1i4p-sg42FXtEqGVqIZMeFadWSZZ0Lu_CpoqEafkMfy4/edit#slide=id.gd8dafc0d0d_0_30>`.
+Content for this section is found in the `original presentation given to stakeholders <https://docs.google.com/presentation/d/1i4p-sg42FXtEqGVqIZMeFadWSZZ0Lu_CpoqEafkMfy4/edit#slide=id.gd8dafc0d0d_0_30>`_.

 **Tools**: